hl7au/au-fhir-base/input/pagecontent/future.md

 ### AU Base Yearly Updates
 AU Base will be published at least yearly.
 AU Base updates reflect changes supporting:
- - HL7 AU projects
+ - HL7 AU FHIR IG projects
    - AU Core
    - AU eRequesting
    - AU Patient Summary
+   - any new established projects
  - Australian FHIR Community Process (AFCP) projects
  - Requests from the Australian FHIR community.
+ - NOTE: implementers working with any concept that has potential national usage can propose it for inclusion in AU Base.
+Proposed changes are reviewed and progressed through the FHIR Work Group processes.

  The approach is outlined in the figure below: